 How to find beta readers

-Signing up is free, but you can only upload a limited amount of works, so it’s really worth checking out the premium option.
+This way of finding beta readers for novels is free.
+All you need to do is sign up-but you can only upload a limited amount of work, so it’s really worth checking out the premium option.
 It is also a great place to find like minded writers with whom you can later exchange stories.
 Being a member helped me both with my writing and with networking in the writing community.
 If you want to know more about critique partners, I suggest reading this very informative article on Bridgid Gallagher’s blog.

 Blog hops: what are they and where to find them?